-- (c) Unless clause 11.2(b)i applies, the TAICU or Nominated Official (as the case may be) must appoint the members of the Appellant Tribunal (including the Appellant Tribunal Chairperson).
-The Appellant Tribunal shall consist of persons who comply with clauses 9.2 9.4 of this Policy and who were not members of the Original Tribunal.
-If clause 11.2(b)(i) applies, the member/s of the Appellant Tribunal will be determined by the National Sports Tribunal; - (d) within five days of lodging the Notice of Intention to Appeal, (or if there is urgency such shorter time as determined by the Chairperson of the Appellant Tribunal) the Appellant must: - i. where the Appeal will be heard by the National Sports Tribunal, pay the required fee to the National Sports Tribunal, or in all other circumstances, pay an appeal fee of \$1500 (including GST) to TA; and - ii. submit to the Chairperson of the Appellant Tribunal the grounds of the appeal in writing, copies of which will also be provided to the Nominated Official; and - (e) the Chairperson of the Appellant Tribunal must determine in his or her sole discretion whether the Appellant has satisfied the criteria for an appeal under clause 11.1 of this Policy.
-If so satisfied, the Chairperson (or their nominee) shall determine a place, time and date for the hearing of the Appeal and as soon as possible thereafter notify all parties to the Appeal in writing of such details.
+- (c) the TAICU or Nominated Official (as the case may be) must appoint the members of the Appellant Tribunal (including the Appellant Tribunal Chairperson).
+The Appellant Tribunal shall consist of persons who comply with clauses 9.2 9.4 of this Policy and who were not members of the Original Tribunal; - (d) within five days of lodging the Notice of Intention to Appeal, (or if there is urgency such shorter time as determined by the Chairperson of the Appellant Tribunal) the Appellant must: - (i) pay an appeal fee of \$1000 (including GST) to TA; and - (ii) submit to the Chairperson of the Appellant Tribunal the grounds of the appeal in writing, copies of which will also be provided to the Nominated Official; and - (e) the Chairperson of the Appellant Tribunal must determine in his or her sole discretion whether the Appellant has satisfied the criteria for an appeal under clause 11.1 of this Policy.
+If so satisfied, the Chairperson (or their nominee) shall determine a place, time and date for the hearing of the Appeal and as soon as possible thereafter notify all parties to the Appeal in writing of such details. - 11.3 If any of the timelines in clause 11.2 are not met, the Appeal shall be deemed to be withdrawn and the decision of the Original Tribunal will be deemed to be upheld. - 11.4 The appeal fee referred to in subclause 11.2(d)(i) is refundable only in circumstances where the Appellant is successful in overturning the Original Tribunal's decision or reducing the sanction/s imposed by the Original Tribunal.
+TA may withhold all or part of the appeal fee to cover the costs of the Appeal. - 11.5 The Appellant Tribunal shall hear and determine the Appeal in whatever manner it considers appropriate (including by way of "on the papers" or otherwise) provided that the Appeal accords with the principles of natural justice. - 11.6 Following the hearing of the Appeal, the Appellant Tribunal may do any one or more of the following: - (a) dismiss the Appeal; - (b) uphold the Appeal; - (c) withdraw or amend any of the sanction/s imposed by the Original Tribunal; - (d) impose any additional sanction/s on the Appellant (the additional sanction/s must be from the list of sanction/s set out in clause 10.3 of this Policy); and/or

-- 11.3.
-If any of the timelines in clause 11.2 are not met, the Appeal shall be deemed to be withdrawn and the decision of the Original Tribunal will be deemed to be upheld. - 11.4.
-The appeal fee referred to in subclause 11.2(d)(i) is refundable only in circumstances where the Appellant is successful in overturning the Original Tribunal's decision or reducing the sanction/s imposed by the Original Tribunal.
-TA may withhold all or part of the appeal fee to cover the costs of the Appeal. - 11.5.
-The Appellant Tribunal shall hear and determine the Appeal in whatever manner it considers appropriate (including by way of "on the papers" or otherwise) provided that the Appeal accords with the principles of natural justice. - 11.6.
-Following the hearing of the Appeal, the Appellant Tribunal may do any one or more of the following: - (a) dismiss the Appeal; - (b) uphold the Appeal; - (c) withdraw or amend any of the sanction/s imposed by the Original Tribunal; - (d) impose any additional sanction/s on the Appellant (the additional sanction/s must be from the list of sanction/s set out in clause 10.3 above of this Policy); and/or - (e) reduce, increase or otherwise vary any sanction imposed by the Original Tribunal. - 11.7.
-The Appellant Tribunal has no power to award costs and each party shall bear their own costs in relation to the Appeal. - 11.8.
-The decision of the Appellant Tribunal is final and binding on the parties.
+- (e) reduce, increase or otherwise vary any sanction imposed by the Original Tribunal. - 11.7 The Appellant Tribunal has no power to award costs and each party shall bear their own costs in relation to the Appeal. - 11.8 The decision of the Appellant Tribunal is final and binding on the parties.
 There is no right to appeal the decision of the Appellant Tribunal.
-In addition, the parties agree that once an Appeal is concluded under this Policy, the parties waive any right to commence, institute or maintain an appeal of the Appellant Tribunal's decision on administrative or civil law grounds (however this provision does not prevent any criminal proceedings in relation to the matter). - 11.9.
-Except as otherwise provided in this Policy, all members of an Appellant Tribunal and others present at the Appeal hearing shall keep all matters relating to the Appeal hearing, other than the decision and sanction (if any), confidential.
+In addition, the parties agree that once an Appeal is concluded under this Policy, the parties waive any right to commence, institute or maintain an appeal of the Appellant Tribunal's decision on administrative or civil law grounds (however this provision does not prevent any criminal proceedings in relation to the matter). - 11.9 Except as otherwise provided in this Policy, all members of an Appellant Tribunal and others present at the Appeal hearing shall keep all matters relating to the Appeal hearing, other than the decision and sanction (if any), confidential.
 Accordingly, matters such as the nature of the alleged conduct and Appeal and the information obtained during the Appeal hearing, must not be disclosed to any person who is not a party to the Appeal hearing.